danrlyon/danrlyon.github.io/_docs/tutorials/neon-soh-cluster.md

 This will take you to the MANUAL PARTIONING page.
 First click the link to automatically configure partitioning.
 This will lead you to the following default partition set up:

+First select "Modify..." by the volume group name.
+Change to RAID1 and set the size policy to "As large as possible".

 !!!PIC5

 Highlight the "/home" partition first. make sure the device type is LVM and the